Lena Cymbrowitz

-Early life and family
+Early life, family, and education

 Cymbrowitz (née Azizo) was born in Egypt and came to the United States with her parents, Albert Azizo and Lilianne Tawil Tawil Azizo.
 She had a Bachelor's degree in English Literature.
-Prior to her election she worked in fundraising and marketing.
-Cymbrowitz had two children (Jay and Jennifer) with her husband Steven Cymbrowitz.
-She died on August 21, 2000, after a long battle with cancer.
-While in office, she had advocated for increasing monies allocated for mammographs.
+Prior to her election, she worked in fundraising and marketing.

 Career

-In November 1998, following a New York Times endorsement in a September primary, about which they commented that "nomination is tantamount to election" she was elected in the 45th District's general election to the New York State Assembly, receiving over 70% of the votes cast. to replace former Assemblyman Daniel Feldman.
+In November 1998, following a New York Times endorsement in a September primary, Cymbrowitz was elected in the 45th District's general election to the New York State Assembly.
+She received over 70% of the votes cast and replaced former Assemblyman Daniel Feldman.
 This made her the first Sephardic Jew ever elected to state office.
-She died just more than halfway through her first elected term in office.
+She died in 2000, serving less than one term in office.
 The Lena Cymbrowitz Distinguished Legislator Award was named in her memory.
+While in office, she had advocated for increasing monies allocated for mammographs.

+Personal life

+Cymbrowitz had two children (Jay and Jennifer) with her husband, Steven Cymbrowitz.
+She died on August 21, 2000, after a long battle with cancer.